-Paul Blackhurst, Head of Technical Academy at Rentokil Pest Control says: "Flies are one of the UK’s most common causes of food poisoning so it is particularly important to protect food preparation and dining areas in your home."
+Getting rid of flying insects often starts with eliminating any environmental factors attracting them in the first place, usually food sources, but there are other clever ways to keep flies away from your home also.
+Paul Blackhurst, head of technical academy at Rentokil says: 'Flies are one of the UK’s most common causes of food poisoning so it is particularly important to protect food preparation and dining areas in your home.'

-So read on for all the nifty ways to rid yourself of the buzzers before calling in the pros.
+So read on for all the nifty ways methods on how to get rid of flies in the home including cheap hacks to deter the buzzers before calling in the pros.

 You might think flies are reasonably harmless - and of course, you'd be right - but they are also incredibly annoying, frustrating and unhygienic when they come in their hoards.

 So, how do you get rid of them at home if there's no time to call in the pest control experts?
 These handy natural remedies should make life that bit easier.

 1. How to get rid of flies using apple cider vinegar

 Although you can use pesticides and insecticides, they won't be effective over the longer term, and many houseflies are now resistant to them anyway.

 The product you need to get rid of house flies effectively is actually apple cider vinegar.
 Apple cider vinegar is known for its beneficial health properties and antibacterial action, but did you know that it's irresistible to house flies?
 The idea is to trap them in an apple cider vinegar bath and drown them.